Select Page

 While the digital nomad scene is still emerging, Ljubljana’s startup and creative communities make it a natural hub once the visa opens.

-How long can digital nomads stay in Slovenia?
+How long can digital nomads stay in Slovenia now?

 koper harbor with boats slovenia